Wilson's disease is a rare genetic disorder caused by a mutation in the ATP7B gene, affecting the

 Regular Liver Monitoring

-Undergo routine liver function tests, including blood tests,
+Undergo routine liver function tests, including blood

 to monitor liver health and detect any